baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 [^4]: [Policy based design in Python](https://stackoverflow.com/questions/26533073/policy-based-design-in-python)

 [^5]: Example in C++ example in [Wikipedia: Modern C++ Design, Policy-based design](https://en.wikipedia.org/wiki/Modern_C%2B%2B_Design#Policy-based_design).
-In the Python example, I am using the convention that one underscore implies a protected object variable.
+In the Python example, I am using the Python convention that one underscore implies a protected object variable.
 I am also doing the example in Finnish instead of German just for fun!

 [^6]: [See Python Dependency Injection by Alex Martelli](http://www.aleax.it/yt_pydi.pdf).